 San Gimignano is undoubtedly one of the prettiest towns in Tuscany, famous for its medieval towers that create an unforgettable skyline.

 While you’ll need to take a bus to get there from Siena, it’s just one direct bus and surprisingly easy to reach.
+It can get a little windy, so if you get car sick, take a dramamine.

 This UNESCO World Heritage site can get quite crowded during the middle of the day, but don’t let that deter you.
 There are plenty of places to escape the crowds!
+In my detailed post about Siena, I give you all details on where to escape.

 Top Things to Do in San Gimignano: